 - 7.5.1 As share margin financing is based on the value of shares pledged, there should be established procedures to monitor the market value of the share collateral for making margin calls to clients.
 As the stock market can be volatile, lending Als' systems should be capable of revaluing the portfolio intraday at short notice or on a continuous basis whenever there is a need to do so.
 At a minimum, the portfolio value of each account should be revalued every day.
 Accounts with insufficient margin should be required to be topped up immediately. - 7.5.2 Lending Als which are actively involved in share margin financing should designate officers at the appropriate level to keep a close watch on the share margin portfolio and review the position every morning before the market opens.
 Senior management should also review such positions under exceptional circumstances (e.g. when the market is extremely volatile).
-Clients who have failed to top up margin should not be allowed to continue using the facility, and consideration should be given to liquidating their positions if the situation warrants. - 7.5.3 Pursuant to subsections 7.3 and 7.4, lending Als should ensure that:
+Clients who have failed to top up the margin should not be allowed to continue using the facility, and consideration should be given to liquidating their positions if the situation warrants. - 7.5.3 Pursuant to subsections 7.3 and 7.4, lending AIs should ensure that: - the value of shares held as collateral for each share margin transaction at all times exceeds the loan amount by the margin required under the lending Al's share margin financing policies; - the lending AI has a good title to the collateral (i.e. pledged shares are held in the name of the lender nominee company); and - other safeguards (e.g. an effective mark-tomarket system and controls to avoid concentration risk) are in place.